Bear Island, Temagami First Nation

 Partnering for a Healthier North

-Aligned with our social accountability mandate, NOSM’s academic model relies on collaborative relationships with communities.
-Wide-ranging engagement with community partners, health service partners, two host universities, and other collaborators is integral to the School’s strategic plan.
+Aligned with our social accountability mandate, NOSM University’s academic model relies on collaborative relationships with communities.
+Wide-ranging engagement with community partners, health service partners, two host universities, and other collaborators is integral to the University’s strategic plan.
 We are committed to growing and strengthening our existing relationships with hospitals and health services, communities (including Indigenous and Francophone), alumni, volunteers, donors, private and professional organizations, and national health organizations.

 It Takes a Village

 You may have heard the saying, “it takes a village to raise a child.”
 At NOSM University, we believe it takes many communities to educate a health professional.
 If you have received care in Northern Ontario, chances are good that you have been seen by a NOSM University faculty member, alumni, or learner.
 There are quite literally thousands of people—faculty, volunteers, friends, partners, and collaborators—across the region who support the education of NOSM University learners.
 Our success in graduating skilled health professionals who then stay to live and practise in the North is in no small part due to the many people across the region who are dedicated to the vision of a healthier North.

 With approximately 25% of the Northern Ontario population being Francophone, it is a priority for NOSM University to prepare learners to provide care for Francophones across the North.
 Francophone and Anglophone learners have many options when it comes to improving their ability to serve the Francophone population in Northern Ontario: placements in French-speaking communities with Francophone faculty members; French materials and textbooks for the MD program; and, French-language classes to expand their linguistic proficiency.
 Learning about the concept of active offer—meaning French-language health services are clearly announced, visible, and easily accessible at all times—is important for learners to better serve their future Francophone patients.